Published on May 6th, 2013 | by Christopher Moriarty

 Pat Kennedy Corlin

-From haunting portraits of beautiful owls in the wild to calming shots of sunsets over Cambodia, colourful pubs in Ireland to snow-capped mountains in Nevada, Pat Corlin’s photography stirs up plenty of emotions, but most of all make you want to dive right in and see the places for yourself.
+From haunting portraits of beautiful owls in the wild to calming shots of sunsets over Cambodia, colorful pubs in Ireland to snow-capped mountains in Nevada, Pat Corlin’s photography stirs up plenty of emotions, but most of all make you want to dive right in and see the places for yourself.

 #1 BUCKET LIST ITEM SINCE I WAS 10 YEARS OLD … TRAVEL TO AFRICA … CHECK!!!!!